christopherkobayashi/tapclean/docs/adding_new_scanners.md

 The other (neat) option was to place information about each file inside the chunk, thus providing what's often called a chunk "header" (it may also be in a chunk of its own, of course).
 That header can contain, as example, the name of the data file that follows, where in RAM to load it, and how many bytes to load (or, equivalently, what is the location of the last byte to load).
 If each file has got its header, we don't have to bother seeking table entries inside the standard chunk.
 We will refer to this different way to do things saying if "CBM inspection needed" is yes or no.

-A way to pass information from the *search* to the *describe* routines in FinalTAP and TAPClean is to use the extended info field of the `blk` structure (the single unit of the file database).
+A way to pass information from the *search* to the *describe* routines in TAPClean is to use the extended info field of the `blk` structure (the single unit of the file database).
 So that, once we extract information from the standard chunk during the *search* stage, we do not have to extract it again in the *describe* stage.
 The extra info field is a 32-bit integer in which we can pack two 16 bit values.
 Of course it is mainly intended to pack together load address and end address to pass to the *describe* function.
 Expert designers may find it useful to pack different information as well.

 A snippet of code from cult.c follows: